morota/MODNUT2022/README.md

 Please do the following before the course.

-Download the the whole GitHub repository by clicking "Code" on the upper right and choose "Download Zip".
+Download the the whole GitHub repository by clicking "Code" (green color) on the upper right and choose "Download Zip".

 Then upload the following files to your google drive.